Frequently Asked Questions

 Dialogue editing is cleaning up all of the production sound recorded on set.
 A dialogue editor smoothes out the dialogue and production tracks by selecting the correct microphone or combination of microphones, filling holes with clean ambience, and fading clips in and out to create a seamless dialogue track.
 Clicks, bumps, buzzes, and other unwanted noises are removed or reduced.
 Often a dialogue editor will search through alternate takes from production to find cleaner words or syllables to drop in and help solve audio problems.
 Volume automation, EQ, and noise reduction are often done by the dialogue editor, although sometimes this is left up to the re-recording mixer.

-What is the difference between foley and sound FX?
+What is the difference between foley and sound effects?

-Foley is a category of sound FX used to enhance or recreate sounds relating to the movement of a person or animal onscreen.
+Foley is a category of sound effects used to enhance or recreate sounds relating to the movement of a person or animal onscreen.
 Footsteps, prop movements, and clothing rustle all qualify as foley.
 When a project’s budget permits, foley is recorded specifically for the program by a foley artist.
-Other times, foley is pulled from a sound FX library and cut into place.
-Sound FX is a wider category that includes ambient backgrounds, sounds of cars and machinery, doors opening and closing, abstract sound design, etc.
+Other times, foley is pulled from a sound effects library and cut into place.
+Sound effects is a wider category that includes ambient backgrounds, sounds of cars and machinery, doors opening and closing, abstract sound design, etc.

 What is mixing?
 What is re-recording?